Ten Ways You Can Implement Alternative Fuels and Energy-Efficient Vehicle Technologies

 The switch to an alternative fuel may be easiest (and most cost effective) when you select one that's available through existing fueling infrastructure in your local area.
 The AFDC's TransAtlas and Alternative Fueling Station Locator can help you find out which alternative fuels and vehicles are already up and running in your zone.
-Browse available vehicle models in the AFDC's Heavy-Duty Vehicle Search and Light Duty Vehicle Search.
+Browse available vehicle models in the AFDC's Alternative Fuel and Advanced Vehicle Search.

 Connect with Clean Cities

-If you're looking to leave petroleum in the rearview mirror, don't go it alone.
-The U.S. Department of Energy's Clean Cities program has nearly 100 local coalitions of fleets, fuel providers, businesses, utilities, and government agencies all dedicated to reducing petroleum use in communities from Honolulu to Houston to Hartford.
+If you're looking to explore alternative fuels and fuel-saving technologies, don't go it alone.
+The U.S. Department of Energy's Clean Cities program has nearly 100 local coalitions of fleets, fuel providers, businesses, utilities, and government agencies all dedicated to implementing these technologies in communities from Honolulu to Houston to Hartford.
 Tap into an unbeatable source of transportation know-how and networking by connecting with the Clean Cities coalition nearest you.